reidmorrison/semantic_logger/README.md

 * Each destination can also have its own log level.
   For example, only log :info and above to MongoDB, or :warn and above to a second log file

-Benchmarking

-* The performance of any block of code can be measured and logged at the same time depending on the active log level

 Semantic Capabilities